Written by: Martina Vavrusova Hedegaard, Ph.D. / Technologist / SiccaDania

 - Since the beans of the Arabica coffee and the Robusta coffee have different non-volatile compositions, they also exhibit different compositions of volatile compounds resulting in markedly different aromas.

 - The common roasters used for home and industrial coffee roasting are drum roasters, in which the seeds are in direct contact with fire and/or a hot surface.
-Another type of roaster is the fluid bed roasters, which are preferred for industrial roasting where the seeds are in contact with hot air/gases.
+Another type of roaster is the fluid bed roaster, which is preferred for industrial roasting where the seeds are in contact with hot air/gases.
 The fluid bed roasters are faster and allow better control of the air temperature and the speed inside the roasting chamber.
 The fluid bed roasters also produce a more homogeneous colour than other roasters and they allow a maximum temperature from 210°C to 240°C on an industrial scale.

 - In the initial phase (endothermic process) of roasting, moisture is eliminated.
 The smell of the bean changes from green-bean-like to bread-like and the colour changes from greenish to yellowish.
 A series of endothermic and exothermic reactions take place at temperatures higher than 160°C. The beans become light brown and their volume increases.
-During this process, a large amount of carbon dioxide is produced which contributes to an increase of the internal pressure in the coffee beans.
+During this process, a large amount of carbon dioxide is produced which contributes to an increase in the internal pressure in the coffee beans.
 The beans change colour to dark brown at approximately 190°C and many compounds which are responsible for the aroma and the taste are formed.
 In the final phase of the roasting process, the beans are rapidly cooled by air or water.

-- It is important to remember that the roasting conditions like for instance the time, the temperature, and the air-flow speed at which the seeds reach the desired colour affect the physicochemical and chemical properties and consequently the flavour and bioactivity of the compounds in the final coffee beverage.
+- It is important to remember that the roasting conditions for instance the time, the temperature, and the air-flow speed at which the seeds reach the desired colour affect the physicochemical and chemical properties and consequently the flavour and bioactivity of the compounds in the final coffee beverage.
 The final composition of the roasted coffee also varies according to the raw material and the roasting method.

 - Coffees roasted at higher temperatures for shorter periods of time tend to have a higher acidity, more soluble solids and a different volatile profile than coffees roasted for longer periods of time at lower temperatures.